-ItemKey (=default value) Valu ie Mesh.Quadrants = 1 i Sets the portion of the 3D mesh to be used for BEM analysis: $1 = \text{quadrant } 1 \text{ only } (x \ge 0 \text{ and } y \ge 0)$ $12 = \text{quadrant } 1 + \text{quadrant } 2 (y \ge 0)$ $14 = \text{quadrant } 1 + \text{quadrant } 4 (x \ge 0)$ $1234 = \text{full mesh}$ Mesh.AngularSegments i The grid density: total number of calculated profiles around the waveguide.
+ItemKey (=default value) Valı ue Mesh.Quadrants = 1 i Sets the portion of the 3D mesh to be used for BEM analysis: 1 = quadrant 1 only (x >= 0 and y >= 0) 12 = quadrant 1 + quadrant 2 (y >= 0) 14 = quadrant 1 + quadrant 4 (x >= 0) 1234 = full mesh Mesh.AngularSegments i The grid density: total number of calculated profiles around the waveguide.
 Suitable value generally depends on the complexity of the shape.
 It must be multiple of 4 (this is checked and adjusted automatically).
 Typical value: 100 Mesh.LengthSegments i The grid density: total number of slices along the length.
 Distances between individual slices are set by Mesh.ZMapPoints .
 Mesh.CornerSegments i Number of profiles reserved for the corner of the rounded rectagle if Morph.TargetShape=1 .
 Mesh.ThroatSegments i Number of slices reserved for the throat extension, if any (see Throat.Ext.).
 Mesh.ThroatResolution = 5 f Nominal BEM mesh resolution at $z = 0$ [mm].
 Mesh.MouthResolution = 8 f Nominal BEM mesh resolution at z = Length [mm].
 Sizes of mesh elements for z between 0 and Length are smoothly interpolated between .ThroatResolution and .MouthResolution.
 (The old item Mesh.InterfaceResolution is now obsolete and will be removed in the future.)
 Mesh.SubdomainSlices i[] Indices of grid slices for subdomain interfaces.
-Default: not defined, i.e. Mesh.LengthSegments-1 (the last slice) Use Mesh.
-SubdomainSlices= (i.e. empty list) to disable the feature, i.e. to use only one single exterior subdomain.
+Default: not defined, i.e. Mesh.LengthSegments-1 (the last slice) Use Mesh.SubdomainSlices= (i.e. empty list) to disable the feature, i.e. to use only one single exterior subdomain.
 Mesh.InterfaceOffset f[] Forward protrusions of the interfaces [mm].
 This array should have the same length as Mesh.SubdomainSlices to which it corresponds.
-Default: not defined (all zero) Mesh.InterfaceDraw f[] Forward-draw depths of the interfaces [mm].
-This array should have the same length as Mesh.SubdomainSlices to which it corresponds.
-Default: not defined (all zero) Mesh.RearShape = 1 i 1 = full model (realistic) 2 = flat disc (mathematical surface) Shape of the rear side of the free standing horn model.
+Default: not defined (all zero) Mesh.InterfaceDraw f[] Mesh.RearShape = 1 i 1 = full model (realistic) 2 = flat disc (mathematical surface) Shape of the rear side of the free standing horn model.
 Mesh.WallThickness = 5 f Wall thickness for a free standing horn [mm].
-Mesh.RearResolution = 10 f Rear wall mesh resolution for a free standing horn [mm].